Shivansh-yadav13/RickandMortyExplorer/README.md

 3. **No Persistence**: No user accounts or server-side data storage
 4. **Single Dimension**: Only searches current location, not origin or episode locations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is for educational purposes.
-Rick and Morty content is owned by Adult Swim/Cartoon Network.

 ## 🙏 Acknowledgments

 - **Rick and Morty API**: Free API providing all character and episode data
 - **shadcn/ui**: Beautiful and accessible UI components
 - **Tailwind CSS**: Utility-first CSS framework
 - **Lucide Icons**: Clean and consistent icon set

----

-*Built with ❤️ for Rick and Morty fans everywhere!*